 Stress has been defined in different ways over the years.
-Originally, it was conceived of as a pressure from the environment, then as a strain within the person.
-The generally accepted definition today is one of interaction between the situation and the individual.
-It is the psychological and physical state that results when the resources of the individual are not sufficient to cope with the demands of the situation.
+Originally, it was conceived of as pressure from the environment, then as strain within the person.
+Workplace stress is a more common issue than ever.

-The workplace is an important source of both demands and pressures causing stress, and structural and social resources to counteract stress.
+The workplace is a major source of pressures which lead to stress, and structural and social resources to counteract stress.
 Learning how to deal with stress at the workplace is vital.

 General Job Related Factors

-Workplace factors that have been found to be associated with stress and health risks can be categorised as those relevant with the content of work.
-In addition, there are also those to do with the social and organisational context of work.
+The workplace factors that have been found to be associated with stress and health risks can be categorised as those to do with the content of work and those to do with the social and organisational context of work.